 |Common Assessment Standard

 Data sharing enables contractors and clients to obtain key PQ data on their suppliers from any Recognised Assessment Body, regardless of which one carried out the certification to the Common Assessment Standard.
-This means they will no longer need to specify a particular assessment body for their supply chain.
+This means that those buyers who have adopted the CAS should no longer need to specify a particular assessment body for their supply chain.
 The data is updated in ‘real time’, and it will be shown where a company’s certification has lapsed if they have not provided updated information.
 Data is shared only where a company has provided their consent.

 Some questions answered...